varigence/docs/bimlstudio/release-notes/bimlstudio-2018.1.md

 ## SSIS

+* Added support for SSIS 2017.
+* Updated to support and build Script Components for SSIS 2017.
 * Added a checkbox to Import Packages dialog box to allow users to hide package creation metadata in the imported package.
 * Changed `AutoAdjustBufferSize` to `autoAdjustBufferSize` during SSIS 2016 emission.
-* Fixed IsPac File emission to work correctly.
+* Fixed ISPac File emission to work correctly.
 * Fixed bug where sensitive parameters were not getting saved to the Params file.
 * Fixed bug where sensitive parameters were not getting encrypted for OleDbConnections.
-* Added support for SSIS 2017.
-* Updated to support and build Script Components for SSIS 2017.
 * Fixed issue of missing default values that broke SSIS emission for some components such as CDC Splitter, which would fail to load in SSIS when some default values were supplied.
 * In imported packages, the tasks are ordered in a more logical and readable fashion that matches what the user would see in SSDT.
 * In imported packages, the contents of Data Flow tasks are organized in a more logical and readable fashion, one that follows the flow of information through the pipeline.